nasa/cumulus-docs/docs/deployment.md

 #### ecs

 Configuration for the Amazon EC2 Container Service (ECS) instance.
-This shouldn't need to be changed for default instalations.
+This shouldn't need to be changed for default installations.

 #### Sample config.yml